lina-x64/lina.sh/blog_posts/german-isps-block-terrorist-content.md

 ## Al-Manar TV blocked by German ISPs
 Before net-neutrality was a thing, and ISPs just did whatever they wanted to do, there *were* a few blocks, similar to that, in the past (we are talking about the 2000s here).
-But for the first time in modern history, the biggest ISPs in Germany (Telekom, Vodafone, 1&1, ...) have been forced to block websites not related to child protection or EU sanctions.
+But now, the biggest ISPs in Germany (Telekom, Vodafone, 1&1, ...) have been forced to block websites not related to child protection or EU sanctions.
 The Lebanese terror group Hezbollah runs the channel "*Al-Manar TV*", which also has a website, where they had been spreading hate speech and terrorist propaganda.